akto-api-security/tests-library/remediation/OPEN_REDIRECT_HOST_HEADER_INJECTION.md

     return response
 ```
 This way, even if your application is somehow vulnerable to host header injection, the browser would not allow for the redirect to unknown or untrusted hosts.

-Remember that overcoming host header injections involves applying a number of defensive strategies, rather than relying on any single method.
-Always adhere to multi-layered security controls to improve your application's resiliency against such vulnerabilities.